Real-time optimal control for attitude-constrained solar sailcrafts via neural networks: Introduction

 According to the preceding review, existing approaches for solar sailcraft transfer suffer from computational burden, convergence issues, or solution suboptimality.
 In fact, solution optimality plays an important role in space exploration missions \cite{izzo2023optimality}, and it is demanding for onboard systems to generate real-time solutions.
 Therefore, it is worth exploiting more effective methods capable of providing optimal solutions in real time.
 Thanks to the emerging achievements of artificial intelligence in recent decades, machine learning techniques have become a viable approach.
 Generally, there are two quite distinct machine learning based approaches.
-The first class, known as Reinforcement Learning (RL) involves training an agent to behave in a potentially changing environment via repeatedly interactions, with the goal of maximizing a reward function.
-Owing to excellent generalization abilities of deep Neural Network (NN), deep RL algorithms have demonstrated great success in learning policies to guide spacecrafts in transfer missions; see, e.g., Refs \cite{zavoli2021reinforcement,federici2021autonomous,holt2021optimal}.
-Although the trained agent is able to cover a wide range of operations and is robust to system uncertainties and non-nominal conditions, significant effort may be required to design an appropriate reward function, in order to derive a solution that is very close to optimal \cite{gaudet2020deep}.
+The first class, known as Reinforcement Learning (RL) involves training an agent to behave in a potentially changing environment via repeatedly interactions, and the goal is to maximize a carefully designed reward function.
+Owing to excellent generalization abilities of deep Neural Networks (NNs), deep RL algorithms have demonstrated great success in learning policies to guide spacecrafts in transfer missions; see, e.g., Refs \cite{zavoli2021reinforcement,federici2021autonomous,holt2021optimal}.
+Although the trained agent is generalizable to non-nominal conditions and robust to uncertainties, significant effort may be required to design an appropriate reward function, in order to derive a solution that is very close to optimal \cite{gaudet2020deep}.